Posted by: Feet Banks

 Whistler local Chantal Limoges took part in the 2012 Whistler Tough Mudder.
 “I did it for the experience and to see if I could do it,” she says, adding that she was part of a team made up of co-workers.
 “The challenges were a real team building experience and I did feel tougher afterwards… but I also felt kinda weak for a few days.”

 “That sense of teamwork is innate in us since birth,” Dr Perlus explains.
 “And this kind of corporate team building is great because you can have fun together but you really bond by surviving the challenges together.
 The need to feel effective in your environment is hardwired into us.”

 Hardships bring us together.
 We’ve seen it throughout history– from the popularity of religion during the wars and plagues of medieval times through to the outpouring of togetherness felt during natural disasters like Hurricane Sandy.
 Even sports fans can at least feel like they have support when “their team” loses the championship again.
 Tough Mudder gives us that same sense of belonging in a fun and healthy atmosphere.

 Of course, if purposely subjecting yourself to that kind of punishment sounds crazy, you can bet it will be fun to watch others do it.
 It costs $20 to spectate if you fill out this online registration form.
 Be wary though, apparently watching "The Mudder" is addictive and many of this year's spectators could very well be get inspired to test their own toughness next year.
 For everyone else, there are some nice hotel deals and plenty of tough choices to be had in Whistler Village too: "Another round of oysters and drinks or should we hit the spa?"

-Check out this official Tough Mudder video from the 2012 event in Whistler.
+Check out this official Tough Mudder video teaser of the 2016 obstacles.
 Happy Mudder-ing.